 - 8. Please note that shareholders will not be able to ask questions during the Live Webcast, and therefore it is important for shareholders who wish to ask questions to submit their questions in advance.
-A shareholder of the Company may submit questions relating to the resolutions to be tabled for approval at the AGM or at the Company's businesses and operations not later than 2.00 p.m. on 6 August 2020.
-The Company shall only address relevant and substantial questions (as may be determined by the Company in its sole discretion) will endeavour to publish its responses to those questions on the SGXNet and the Company's website by 2.00 p.m. on 10 August 2020.
-Where substantial and relevant questions submitted by shareholders are unable to be addressed prior to the AGM, the Company will address them at the AGM.
-The Company will publish the minutes of the AGM and its responses to relevant and substantial questions that were not answered prior to the AGM on the SGXNet and the Company's website within one month after the date of AGM. - 9.
-All questions must be submitted not later than 2.00 p.m. on 6 August 2020 through any one of the following means: - (a) via email to corporateaffairs@nico.com.sg; or - (b) via the Nico AGM Website; or - (c) in physical copy by depositing the same at the registered office of the Company at 51 Loyang Way, Singapore 508744

-10. If the questions are deposited in physical copy at the Company's registered office or sent via email, and in either case not accompanied by the completed and executed Proxy Form (as defined below), the following details must be included with the submitted questions: (i) the member's full name; and (ii) his/her/its identification/passport/registration number for verification purposes, failing which the submission will be treated as invalid.
+A shareholder of the Company may submit questions relating to the resolutions to be tabled for approval at the AGM or at the Company's businesses and operations not later than 2.00 p.m. on 21 June 2021.
+The Company will endeavour to address all relevant and substantial questions (as may be determined by the Company in its sole discretion) relating to the resolutions to be tabled and for approval at the AGM prior to or at the AGM.
+The responses to these questions will be published as soon as possible before the AGM via SGXNet and the Company's website or if answered during the AGM, will be included in the minutes of the AGM which shall be published on the SGXNet and the Company's website within one month after the date of AGM. - 9.
+All questions must be submitted not later than 2.00 p.m. on 21 June 2021 through any one of the following means:- - (a) via email to corporateaffairs@nico.com.sg; or - (b) via the Nico AGM Website; or - (c) in physical copy by depositing the same at the registered office of the Company at 51 Loyang Way, Singapore 508744 - 10.
+If the questions are deposited in physical copy at the Company's registered office or sent via email, and in either case not accompanied by the completed and executed Proxy Form (as defined below), the following details must be included with the submitted questions: (i) the member's full name; and (ii) his/her/its identification/passport/registration number for verification purposes, failing which the submission will be treated as invalid.